-We’ve shared some of the best things to experience together, while taking in everything the island has to offer.
+We’ve shared some of the best things to experience together, while taking in everything the island has to offer for your next holidays.
 From romantic sunsets and beach clubs, to coffee plantation tours and cooking classes, here are some of our top recommendations.

 Relax at Toya Devasya Hot Springs

 Located next to Batur Natural Hot Spring, this is a resort that’s open to the public all day.
 There are infinity pools, a lakeside restaurant and spa where you can book treatments.
 The mineral-rich hot springs benefit from a lakeside location with views of Mount Batur; it’s a truly magical place to spend a few hours with your love one.

 Right on the edge of a 70m cliff, this ornate Balinese temple has deep roots Bali’s religious history.
 It’s one of six key temples considered to be Bali’s spiritual pillars.
 Visit this quiet spot at sunset for the best views over the Indian Ocean.